tritonmc/triton-website/docs/concepts/config.md

 ### `run-language-commands-on-join`

 _Default: false_
-This when is pretty self explanatory.
+When enabled,
-When enabled, the commands under the language commands are run when the player joins the server as well, instead of only on language change.
+the commands defined for each language are also run when the player joins the server, instead of only on language change.

 ### `force-client-locale-on-join`